 What Kind of Counseling Do You Do?

-We inquire with each person seeking counseling to determine the needs / situation for counseling and then seek to create a best fit plan to help meet our clients’ needs.
+We inquire with each person seeking counseling to determine the needs/situation for counseling and then seek to create a best-fit plan to help meet our clients’ needs.
 With this in mind, counseling may include brief, solution focused, cognitive-behavioral (in other words addressing one’s thought and actions and how they affect their current situation), client-centered, explorative (how the past affects the present), experiential, rational-emotive (how thoughts and feelings affect behavior), and other pertinent counseling approaches.
-We also offer counseling for specific groups that are more focused to their needs including Christian/faith-based; military personnel and/or their families.
+We also offer counseling for specific groups that are more focused on their needs including Christian/faith-based; military personnel and/or their families.

 What is the Experience of the Counselors?